Loading...

 China and India

-Chinese institutions use a percentile scale, in which a score of 90-100 translates to a U.S. A.
+• Chinese institutions use a percentile scale, in which a score of 90-100 translates to a U.S.A.

 Japan and Korea

-An S (90+) in Japan would be something like an A+, and lower passing grades like C (60-69) correspond with the U.S. D.
+• An S (90+) in Japan would be an A+, and lower passing grades like C (60-69) correspond with the U.S. D.

 Australia and New Zealand

 Australian grading opens with a High Distinction (7) for high achievers, akin to a U.S. A+.
-Students start out with a score of zero in their courses and earn points as they learn, a system opposite from the practice in the U.S. of starting with full marks and taking away points for mistakes.
+Students start with a score of zero in their courses and earn points as they learn, a system opposite to the practice in the U.S. of starting with full marks and taking away points for mistakes.

 Africa's Rigorous Standards